IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "because they are the farthest removed from the culture and the civilisation of the province"
 	- "being farthest removed from the highly developed civilisation of the Roman Province"

-#3 ignores '*propterea*' entirely, as it does for 'cultu.
-Similarly, the use of '*absunt*' in the 3rd person plural lends itself better to the inclusion of 'they' in the translation. '*provinciae*' is in the singular feminine genitive, and therefore #2 translates this better - the province possesses the culture and civilisation rather than 'refined and civilised' being simple adjectives. '*humanitatis*' is better translated as 'culture', although '*cultu*' also translates more directly as such, hence why '*refined*' may have been chosen as a better translation of '*humanitatis*'.
-There is certainly something to be said for #3 translating as 'highly developed', as the former two translations seem to omit any translation of '*longissime*', which, whilst it does not directly translated to 'highly developed', can be used in the superlative form to imply that the province is more highly developed than that of the Gauls.
+#3 ignores '*propterea*' entirely, as it does for 'cultu'.
+Similarly, the use of '*absunt*' in the 3rd person plural lends itself better to the inclusion of 'they' in the translation. '*provinciae*' is in the singular feminine genitive, and therefore #2 translates this better - the province possesses the culture and civilisation rather than 'refined and civilised' being simple adjectives. '*humanitatis*' is better translated as 'culture', although '*cultu*' also translates more directly as such.
+Thus one may conclude that '*cultu*' is translated as 'culture', and '*humanitatis*' as 'civilisation'  There is certainly something to be said for #3 translating as 'highly developed', as the former two translations seem to omit any translation of '*longissime*', which, whilst it does not directly translated to 'highly developed', can be used in the superlative form to imply that the province is more highly developed than that of the Gauls.
 The use of 'Roman' as an adjective to describe the province may be a helpful addition to provide context for exactly which province Caesar refers to, especially for modern readers.